-Democracy is broadly defined here as a system of government where the people exercise control by voting for politicians and/or policies.
+Democracy is broadly defined here as a system of government in which the population exercises control by voting for politicians and/or policies.
 Ideally, everyone should have the opportunity to vote meaningfully and should feel that their views are adequately represented in political negotiation and decision-making.
-In practice there is no problem-free way of implementing the ideal of giving power to the people, so all claims made for democracy have to be tempered with reality:
+Democratically elected governments enjoy considerable political legitimacy: they are seen as having an unquestionable right to govern.
+An unsatisfactory government can be replaced at the next election.

-- Many countries are gradually becoming less democratic, as described by The Economist Data Team in a January 2018 survey entitled Democracy continues its disturbing retreat.
+● Many countries are gradually becoming less democratic, as described by The Economist Data Team in a January 2018 survey entitled Democracy continues its disturbing retreat.

-- People can have many different reasons for choosing a particular candidate, so election results don’t accurately reflect a population’s policy preferences (18.104.22.168).
+● People can have many different reasons for choosing a particular candidate, so election results don’t accurately reflect a population’s policy preferences (18.104.22.168).

-- There are different systems of voting, ranging from pure proportional representation to ‘first past the post’.
+● There are different systems of voting, ranging from pure proportional representation to ‘first past the post’.
 None of these can accurately represent voters’ wishes (126.96.36.199).